 What to Expect After Submitting a Request for Expanded Access to an Investigational Drug (Including a Biologic) Under a Single Patient IND

-The treating physician may need to provide the IND application number to the medical product company prior to the company shipping the investigational drug.
+- The treating physician may need to provide the IND application number to the medical product company prior to the company shipping the investigational drug.
 This number will be provided upon FDA authorization of the expanded access request.

 The process is different if the request for expanded access is being submitted to an existing IND as a protocol submission.